butaixianran/Blender-Vmd-Retargeting/README.md

 #### Arm rotation rate
-Daz/CC has different arm length with mmd model.
-So, if mmd model puts hands on chest, they always poke into body when on Daz/CC model.
+Daz/CC has different arm length from mmd model.
+So, if a mmd model puts hands on chest, they always poke into body when a Daz/CC model try to do the same.

 Set upperarm and forearm rotation rate to 0.8 will fix that in most cases.

 But if you are using CC model, you better set it back to 1.0.

 ### Arm rotation Euler plus
 Works on forearms only.
-Use this with **Arm rotation rate** together to deal with hand poking issue.
+Use this with **Arm rotation rate** together to deal with poking issue of hands.
 Default value:
 >Upperarm rotation rate: 0.9
 >Forearm rotation rate: 1.0